 Teachers must be in school from 8.30am.
-There is a member of staff in overall charge of parent helpers and volunteers.
-All volunteers are involved in a full induction programme and must follow a Code of Conduct which they must agree to and sign on induction.
+Each Phase Leader is responsible for parent helpers and volunteers in their phase.
+All volunteers receive a full induction including a Code of Conduct which they must agree to and sign on induction.
 This emphasises the appropriate procedures that are in place when working with children in class, in small groups, and more specifically in a 1-1 situation.

-Staff should make sure they behave at all times with due regard to the 'Safer Working Practice in Education (2007)' document which is available on the school shared drive.
-Copies are also kept in the office.
+Staff are responsible for maintaining the required level of children's behaviour at all times with due regard to the 'Safer Working Practice in Education (2007)' document which is available on TEAMs.
 They should also be aware of the Safeguarding and related policies.
 Staff must seek medical advice if they are taking medication which may affect their ability to care for children and any staff medication will be securely stored at all times.